 Irreconcilable differences: Income from separate property under divorce law and under Wisconsin's marital property act.
 Bascom.
 70 MLR 41 (1986).
-The effect of the Wisconsin partial property act to trutte: Wisconsin the partial property act to trutte: Wisconsin the second se

 The effects of the Wisconsin marital property act on trusts: Whose property is it?
 Kusky, WBB March, 1985.

 766.51 Management and control of property of spouses.
 (1) A spouse acting alone may manage and control: